hatcreek68/webcreate68-frontend-gallery-manager/README.md

 A Wordpress plugin for frontend photo gallery management.
 Includes drag-and-drop uploads, lightbox viewing, password protection, and automatic ZIP generation for whole album downloading.

 See usage below.
-The intention is the upload shortcode to be used on editor access controlled page, while the client gallery shortcode is used for a public page.
+The intention is for the upload shortcode to be used on editor access controlled page, while the client gallery shortcode is used for a public page.

 ## Features